Richard Holdsworth: Master of Emmanuel College

+royal chaplains.
+Holdsworth preached a sermon in the Church of St Mary the Great, Cambridge on 27 March 1642 for the King.

 He was a member of the Westminster Assembly.
 He was Vice-Chancellor of the University of Cambridge, for two years, and Lady Margaret's Professor of Divinity, from 1643.

-He lost his position as Master of Emmanuel, because of expressed royalist opinions; and was briefly imprisoned by Parliament.
+Later life

+In the Parliamentary visitation of the University of Cambridge, Holdsworth lost his position as Master of Emmanuel College.
+He was arrested in May 1643 on the grounds that as vice-chancellor he had allowed royal proclamations to be printed on the University press.
+He was imprisoned for a period by Parliament.

 He was appointed Dean of Worcester by the King, in 1647.
 It is also claimed that the King wanted to appoint him Bishop of Bristol; this is mentioned by Thomas Fuller.
 Given the wartime conditions, these appointments could have been taken up only with difficulty.

+Richard Holdsworth died at his home in Broad Street, London.
+He was unmarried.

 Educational views

-He is said to have been a moderniser in education, in the line of Francis Bacon and Comenius, and a proponent of unadorned prose.
-His students at St. John's included Simonds D'Ewes, whom he instructed by means of a system of note-taking.
+Holdsworth is said to have been a moderniser in education, in the line of Francis Bacon and Comenius, and a proponent of unadorned prose.
+His students at St. John's included Simonds D'Ewes.
+D'Ewes left an account of 18 months of reading with Holdsworth: the Dialectica logic text of John Seton; the logics of Bartholomäus Keckermann and Pierre Du Moulin; ethics in the Attic Nights of Aulus Gellius and Alessandro Piccolomini; physics in Johannes Magirus and history in Florus.

-He provided John Wallis with an introduction to William Oughtred, steering Wallis towards mathematics (Wallis graduated BA at Emmanuel as Holdsworth arrived).

-He was also a bibliophile who amassed a private collection of 10,000 books, bequeathed to the Cambridge University Library.
-It arrived there in 1664, after a long legal limbo caused by testamentary conditions.
-It is said to have been the largest private collection of the time in England.

-The Directions for a Student in the Universite has been attributed to him.
-The attribution is questioned by Hill as not certain.
-This work is a scheme of a four-year classical education.